jestes15/de10-nano/docs/Building-the-Universal-Bootloader-U-Boot.md

 Here we will make a few changes to the source code to make it work more nicely with our DE10-Nano, viz.,

+- Enable 4 I2C busses, one for the ADXL345 and one for the HDMI controller
 - Configure U-Boot to flash FPGA automatically at boot time.
 - Assign a permanent mac address to the ethernet device.